DeanoBurrito/northport/docs/KernelConfig.md

 - `kenrel.vmd.wake_timeout_ms`: VM daemon will run unconditionally after a number of milliseconds (500ms by default), this allows the value to be overriden.
 - `kernel.timer.dump_calibration_data`: dumps raw timer calibration data, not useful on all platforms, but can be helpful for diagnosing time-related issues.
 - `kernel.clock.uptime_freq`: overrides the default frequency of the global uptime counter.
 This only affects the timestamps of logs and not clock event expiry times.
+- `kernel.clock.force_sw_uptime`: if set to true, the kernel will always use the software based uptime clock, as opposed to using hardware.
+This is intended mainly for testing purposes, hardware timers should always be preferrable.
 - `kernel.enable_magic_panic_key`: allows using the magic key combo followed by the `p` key to panic the kernel, useful for testing.
 - `kernel.enable_magic_shutdown_key`: similar to above, pressing the magic key combo followed by the `s` key will cause the kernel to exit, and attempt to shutdown the system.
 - `kernel.enable_all_magic_keys`: enables all the above magic key actions, useful for debugging or in trusted environments.